elialcodes/to-do-list/README.md

 - every task has a checkbox input to mark the task as completed adding a crosse out style
 - every task has a delete button
 - the user can see the total of completed and incompleted tasks
-- there are 3 kids of filter to show all tasks, active tasks or completed tasks
+- there are 3 kinds of filters to show all, active or completed tasks
-- with a button the user could deleted all completed tasks.
+- with a button the user can deleted all completed tasks.

 ## Tech Stack 📚